-Honeywell International, Incorporated (previously known as the Honeywell Heating Specialty Co.) is a United States corporation that specializes in products and services ranging from consumer goods to government-used defense materials.
-In the past, however, Honeywell’s evolution from a heating products manufacturer to a multinational provider of thermostats, computers, and military hardware linked it to the global problem of asbestos exposure, especially among workers of North American Refractories Company (NARCO), a Honeywell subsidiary.
-Consequently, the company and its subsidiaries have faced a multitude of asbestos-related claims and lawsuits, forcing Honeywell’s NARCO division into bankruptcy to help cover the overwhelming costs.
+Honeywell’s evolution from a heating products manufacturer to a multinational provider of thermostats, computers, and military hardware linked it to asbestos exposure, especially among workers of North American Refractories Company (NARCO), a Honeywell subsidiary.
+The company and its subsidiaries have faced asbestos-related claims and lawsuits, forcing Honeywell’s NARCO division into bankruptcy to help cover the overwhelming costs.

 History of Honeywell International